ellakoa/postcard-poem/content/posts/snow-tumbled-down.md

 aspect: landscape
 image: /img/tractor-minster-snow-tiny.jpg
 metaImage: /img/face.jpg
 alt: Heavy snow is falling.
-A blue and red tractor with a bright yellow trailer is parked, with a pile of logs in the foreground
+A blue and red tractor with bright yellow trailer is parked, a pile of logs sits in the foreground
 poem: |-
   Snow tumbled down, straight down
   Layer upon layer on the frozen ground